ericf/express-handlebars/README.md

   * `[layout]`: Optional string path to the Handlebars template file to be used as the "layout".
 This overrides any `defaultLayout` value.
 Passing a falsy value will render with no layout (even if a `defaultLayout` is defined).

 * `callback`: Function to call once the template is retrieved.

+#### `renderRemoteView(viewPath, options, callback)`
+Renders the template at the specified `viewPath` as the `{{{body}}}` within the layout specified by the `defaultLayout` or `options.layout`.
+Rendering will use this instance's `helpers` and partials, and passes the resulting string to the `callback`.
+This method fetches the templates from a defined network resource rather than a local directory.

+The `options` will be used both as the context in which the Handlebars templates are rendered, and to signal this view engine on how it should behave, e.g., `options.cache=false` will load _always_ load the templates from the network.

+**Parameters:**

+* `viewPath`: String path to the URL endpoint which to fetch the Handlebars template file which should serve as the `{{{body}}}` when using a layout.

+* `[options]`: Optional object which will serve as the context in which the Handlebars templates are rendered.
+It may also contain any of the following properties which affect this view engine's behavior:

+  * `[cache]`: Whether cached templates can be used if they have already been requested.
+This is recommended for production to avoid unnecessary network I/O.

+  * `[data]`: Optional object which can contain any data that Handlebars will pipe through the template, all helpers, and all partials.
+This is a side data channel.

+  * `[helpers]`: Render-level helpers that will be merged with (and will override) instance and global helper functions.

+  * `[partials]`: Render-level partials will be merged with (and will override) instance and global partials.
+This should be a `{partialName: fn}` hash or a Promise of an object with this shape.

+  * `[layout]`: Optional string path to the Handlebars template file to be used as the "layout".
+This overrides any `defaultLayout` value.
+Passing a falsy value will render with no layout (even if a `defaultLayout` is defined).

+* `callback`: Function to call once the template is retrieved.

+#### `renderView(viewPath, options|callback, [callback])`
+This method is called by Express and is the main entry point into this Express view engine implementation.
+It adds the concept of a "layout" and delegates rendering to the `render()` method.

+If `layoutsAddress` is defined in the config object, this method uses `renderRemoteView` to render the required tempaltes from a network based resource, else it renders the template from the provided `layoutDir`.

 ### Hooks